knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 > Knutwurst, why are you still doing such a firmware?
 Aren't there already so many?

 Because I've never seen one that doesn't contain the stupid bugs like the crashes when you have files with special characters on the SD card.

+> Is it correct that you put more emphasis on printing from SD card and others more on USB?

+I don't put "more emphasis on SD", but just fixed the numerous bugs.
+The small adjustments with the USB buffer etc are included anyway.
+But they are so uninteresting in my eyes that I don't mention it, because the really complicated thing is to control the proprietary display and the card reader correctly.
+Everything else is easy-peasy.

+> What is this "slowdown"?

+The automatic slowdown is activated if the printer does not receive data quickly enough (e.g. via USB).
+Then it automatically goes down to 50%.
+This prevents stuttering and eliminated blobs.

 >Why is my printer so much louder than before?